Samuel46/Samuel46/README.md

 ### Hi there 👋,  I'm Samuel Wanjiru🚀
 #### JavaScript developer
-I'm a talented self-taught👨‍💻 JavaScript developer with robust problem-solving skills and proven experience in creating and bringing into life beautiful🧙‍♀️ products that people can engage with and a professional with expertise in robust programming languages such as [React.js], [Node.js], [Express.js], [Vanilla js], [JavaScript].
+I'm a talented self-taught👨‍💻 fullstack developer with robust problem-solving skills and proven experience in creating and bringing into life beautiful🧙‍♀️ products that people can engage with and a professional with expertise in robust programming languages such as React.js, Next.js, Prisma, Supabase, Node.js, Express.js, Vanilla js, Web3, and Solidity.
 Deliver high-quality designs based on client specifications.

 ### Skills & Experience
 * 🧑🏿‍💻 React.js
+* 👨🏿‍💻 Web3
+* 👨🏿‍💻 Solidity
 * 🧑🏿‍💻 Next.js
+* 🧑🏿‍💻 Supabase
 * 💻 Node.js
+* 💻 Prisma
 * 💻 Express.js
 * ⛲️ MongoDb
 * 😎 HTML/CSS/JS
 * Microservices
 * Redux toolkit

-- 💬 Ask me about Frontend development and architecture
+- 💬 Ask me about Fullstack development and architecture
 - 📫 How to reach me: samuelwanjiru728@gmail.com